 Which Axle Drives a Semi-Truck?
 Key Insights and Maintenance Tips

-Let’s identify how many axles a semi truck has, common issues in 2026, and maintenance tips to keep these giants rolling.
+Let’s break down how many axles a semi-truck has, the most common issues in 2026, and the key maintenance steps that keep them running efficiently.

 Which Axle is the Primary Drive Axle on a Semi-Truck?